 An Important Update Regarding Lobby Service

+As of August 10, 2020, all branch locations will resume lobby service.
 In an effort to control the number of people in our lobbies at one time, entrance doors will be locked.
 A phone number will be posted on the door that customers can call upon arrival.
 A bank associate will verify your identity and grant access.

 - To Conduct Everyday Banking Transactions with Tellers: please call the number posted on the door.

 - To Open A New Account: please call the number posted on the door.
 Also, please note that we have removed lobby seating and have set limitations on the number of customers in the lobby, therefore you may be asked to stand in a designated area or wait outside until a banker becomes available.